hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 2013/10/21 18:57:15 [INFO] agent: Received event: member-join
 ```

-As you can see, the Serf agent has started and has outputted some log
+As you can see, the Serf agent has started and has output some log
 data.
 From the log data, you can see that a member has joined the cluster.
 This member is yourself.